Knee Arthroscopy

 It’s important to start a simple exercise program to get your knee moving once you’re at home.
 Most patients are able to go home on the same day as the operation.
 To manage swelling and pain, rest and keep your leg elevated for a few hours each morning and afternoon during the initial days.
 Using an ice pack and taking mild pain medication can also help alleviate discomfort.

-Some people may need crutches for a few days before resuming their usual daily activities.
-The goal of this surgery is to address your symptoms, and a full recovery typically takes between six to twelve weeks.
+Depending on the diagnosis, most patients make a full recovery following surgery.
+Some may need crutches for a few days before resuming their usual daily activities.
+Full recovery typically takes between six to twelve weeks.

 ACL